towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 Most systems can't provide reliable research grade timing if you don't display your stimuli in fullscreen windows, but use windowed mode instead.
 This can lead to sync failures, problems with timestamping and other performance problems.
-Only use non\-fullscreen windows for development, debugging and leisure, not for running your studies\!
+Only use non-fullscreen windows for development, debugging and leisure, not for running your studies\!

 Some systems have serious problems if more than one graphics card is connected and enabled on the computer.
-They only work well in single\-display mode or dual display mode from a single dual\-output graphics card.
+They only work well in single-display mode or dual display mode from a single dual-output graphics card.

-Microsoft Windows Vista and Windows\-7/8 may provide poor performance on dual display setups if you present on both displays simultaneously, although your mileage may vary widely depending on exact setup.
+Microsoft Windows Vista and Windows-7/8 may provide poor performance on dual display setups if you present on both displays simultaneously, although your mileage may vary widely depending on exact setup.

-On Vista and Windows\-7/8, you may run into drastic timing and performance problems if the stimulus presentation window loses the "keyboard focus".
+On Vista and Windows-7/8, you may run into drastic timing and performance problems if the stimulus presentation window loses the "keyboard focus".
 The window with the "keyboard focus" is the one which is in the foreground \(in front of all other windows\), has its titlebar highlighted